jjqquu/docker-build/README.md

-`docker-build` is a small script for building, tagging and pushing docker images within circle CI.
+`docker-build` is a small script for building, tagging, pushing and pulling docker images within circle CI.
 We use this as a way of pre-building Docker images for Tugboat to deploy to Empire.

 It makes the following assumptions: